 - Significant and permanent scaring or disfigurement

-First and most importantly, Florida’s current PIP law limits even further the amount of lost wage and/or medical expenses that will be covered if your initial treatment does not occur within 14 days of the motor vehicle accident.
+First and foremost, Florida’s current PIP law limits even further the amount of lost wage and/or medical expenses that will be covered if your initial treatment does not occur within 14 days of the motor vehicle accident.